Joaogmbd/Reg_Gen/README.md

 # Reg_Gen
-Simple python script that generates a pre-defined range of phone numbers.
+Simple python script that generates a pre-defined range of random numbers.
 The original objective is to populate Prolog KBs. <br>

 ## **Usage**